THE STORY SO FAR

 ALPHA CENTAURI, 2239

 Early third-generation AI framework "Hercules" transmits its findings after an initial survey of the Alpha Centauri system.
-It knows that any response from Sol is hundreds of years away, but time is immaterial to an AI.
+It knows that any response from Sol is nearly ten years in the future, but time is immaterial to an AI.
 It begins to fabricate primitive robotic workers from local minerals before moving onto colony structures and an accompanying support network.
 The first solar system beyond Earth is colonised for humankind, but not at all by human hands.
 Sibling AI frameworks reach their destinations over the coming century, each very slowly communicating their findings to one-another and to a future Sol.

 TITAN INDUSTRIAL SHIPYARDS, 2322